fkarg/fkarg.github.io/drafts/seven-habits.md

 ## Part Two: Private Victory
 ### Habit 1: Be Proactive
 **TLDR**; Nothing good will happen to you if you don't initiate it.
 When you start initiating things, you become vastly more effective.
-Redce your circle of concern and work on your circle of influence.
+Reduce your circle of concern and work on your circle of influence.

 - When we act, we can decide not just to _re_-act to something else.
 We can